Bowriverstudio/headless-wordpress-authentication-faustjs/README.md

 - There is no user registered with that email address.
 Error Feedback not shown.
 - Success Feedback is not shown.

+## Profile Page

+- When the profile is updated - the data is reflected in the server but not the client.
+This is happening for the header as well.